PULPIT TODAY SERMONS

 Leaves of Beautification Create Peace

 (Example) Men, you go to the barber to spruce up; some walk, jog, or workout at the gym.
-Ladies, you too exercise; you visit the salon, recolor your hair, and get a modern hairstyle.
-Then, at home, you bedazzle yourself with Revlon, Maybelline, nail polish, eyeliner, jewelry, and apparel.
-And what is the end result with these practices?
+Ladies, you exercise, too; you visit the salon, recolor your hair, and get a modern hairstyle.
+Then, at home, you bedazzle yourself with Revlon, Maybelline, nail polish, eyeliner, jewelry, and colorful apparel.
+And what is the end result?
 You look better!
 And ultimately, deep, down inside you feel better about yourself!

-This practice that works on the natural level also operates on the spiritual level.
-You can claim true, inner peace by emulating the beautiful life of Christ Jesus—by presenting yourself as a tree of loveliness!
-This is what Paul said in Philippians 4:8—9.
+This practice that works on the natural level also works on the spiritual level.
+You can claim true, inner peace by emulating the beautiful life of Christ Jesus—by presenting yourself as a tree of loveliness.
+The Apostle Paul described “The Beautiful Life” in Philippians 4:8—9.
+He said:

 “Whatever is true . . . noble . . . right . . . pure . . . lovely . . . admirable—if anything is excellent or praiseworthy—think about such things.
+[The sum of all these virtues is beauty!
+But let’s not forget the next verse.]
 (9) Whatever you have learned or received or heard from me, or seen in me—put it into practice.
 And the God of peace will be with you.”

-When your life branches out with beautiful leaves of virtue, it chases away anxiety and fills you with peace!
+When your life branches out with beautiful, living leaves it chases away anxiety and fills you with peace.
 Just like leaves enliven a tree, your spiritual beautification enlivens you!
-Solomon said in Proverbs 14:30, “A heart at peace gives life to the body.
+Solomon said in Proverbs 14:30, “A heart at peace gives life to the body.”

-I want you to consider how God has even interwoven the peace and healing of our soul with the beauty of Nature:
+I want you to consider how God has even interwoven the health of our soul to the beauty of Nature:

-Over the decades, I have often visited the Gulf of Mexico.
-And it never fails that sunset draws people to the shoreline.
-People are fascinated as they watch the sun cast its peaceful, orange rays above the waters.
+Over the decades, I have visited the Gulf of Mexico.
+And it never fails that sunset draws people out from their condos and hotel rooms and onto the shoreline.
+People are fascinated as they watch the sun cast its peaceful hues of color over the waters.
 It’s a tranquilizing sight!

 How many here have witnessed the wonder of the Grand Canyon, or the Rockies, or the Alps of Switzerland?
 They are magnificent!

 When I was a child my family visited Niagara Falls.
 I’ll always remember that profuse stream of water that cascaded hundreds of feet into its basin.
 You can’t help but think, When will the water run out?
 But it doesn’t!
-Psalm 65:9 says, “The streams of God are filled with water.”
+I love what God says in Psalm 65:9, “The streams of God are filled with water.”

 How do such stunning scenes affect us?
 While our eyes are astonished, something happens deep inside, too.
 God uses the beauty of Nature to create profound pleasure and feelings of emotional well-being.
-His glory is imbued within Nature in a way that chases away negative emotions and restores our energy.
+God’s glory is imbued within Nature in a way that can chase away negative emotions and restore our energy.
 The Great Creator ordained it this way!

 Those magnificent leaves of the Tree of Life ensure that the nations coexist in everlasting peace.
 Folks, if leaves of beauty from the Tree of Life can heal nations, then imagine what the leaves of Christ, appearing on you, can do!
-They can keep you in a perpetual place of peace within.
+They can keep you in a perpetual place of peace in your soul.

-(Transition) Now let’s move to point two of today’s message.
+(Transition) Now let’s move to the next point of today’s message.
 And the next way Christians are to resemble trees regards fruitfulness.

 The Fruit of the Righteous